How much does auto insurance cost in St. Paul?

 ST. PAUL CAR INSURANCE PREMIUMS BY CREDIT TIER

 |Credit Tier||Average Yearly Rate|

 What drives up car insurance rates in Saint Paul?

 Where you live in Saint Paul affects your car insurance rates.
 Besides your driving history and credit score, where you live is one of the biggest contributing factors to the car insurance rates you'll pay.
 The reason?
 Crime, theft and uninsured motorists vary by ZIP code.
 So if you find yourself in a neighborhood that doesn’t play well with others, car insurance companies may consider you a high risk to insure, meaning: your rates could be higher than those of a pal who lives just around the block.
 And, unfortunately Saint Paul is no exception to the rule.
 From ZIP code 55124 to 55103, premiums rise by 49 percent—that’s $763.

 Expensive Saint Paul ZIP codes: 55104, 55107, 55101, 55106, 55103

 Cheap Saint Paul ZIP codes: 55124, 55123, 55122, 55129, 55125

 Saint Paul Driving Conditions

-Inclement weather goes hand in hand with wet brakes, slick roads & decreased visibility.
+Inclement weather goes hand in hand with wet brakes, slick roads, and decreased visibility.

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In Saint Paul, you can expect 109 rainy days with an annual rainfall of 31 inches.
 Saint Paul is also known to experience severe winter storms.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year